A young man wearing a yellow vest, faded red boxer shorts and fluffy yellow slippers is sitting on my neighbour’s front step in the rain at 5.30am.

-On the bus I overheard a man telling his companion that he’d shat himself in bed after drinking too many turbo diesels in the pub.
+On the bus, I overhear a man telling his companion that he shat himself in bed after drinking too many Turbo Diesels in the pub.

-Mrs Shaw gave me a bag of home grown tomatoes.
-She said she’s completely self-sufficient as far as tomatoes were concerned.
+Mrs Shaw gives me a bag of homegrown tomatoes.
+She says she’s completely self-sufficient as far as tomatoes are concerned.

-Dr Groves opened his front door to take his mail.
-“It’s a reasonable day by the looks of it” he said.
+Dr Groves opens his front door to take his mail.
+“It’s a reasonable day by the looks of it”, he says.

-Mrs Gaunt waved to me from her first floor window with a tenon saw in her hand.
+Mrs Gaunt waves to me from her first floor window with a tenon saw in her hand.

 Places I’ve seen the Cross of St George today: 1.
 Painted across the bonnet